 Our hemoglobin meter is a simple hand held device that allows a person to test their own blood levels in the comfort of their own home.
 It operates the same way that a glucose meter works with people who are monitoring their diabetes.
 For many years, people suffering from anemia or in need of frequent transfusions, have had to go to the doctors office every time they wanted to check their hemoglobin levels.
 Now it can be done at home with our two tests in one meter or 3 in 1 hemoglobin meter.

 Hemoglobin is the basic building block found in our blood that carries the oxygen throughout the body.
 The amount of hemoglobin in our blood could vary for numerous reasons.
 It is measured in grams per deciliter or gm/dL.
 For males that number should fall somewhere between 13.8 gm/dL and 17.2 gm/dL.
 For females, the number is slightly less, 12.1 gm/dL-15.1 gm/dL.

-The 3 in 1 hemoglobin meter or GCHb Multi-function Monitoring System, or kit, now only $79 can be used as an anemia test by testing your hemoglobin but it is more than that.
+The 3 in 1 hemoglobin meter or GCHb Multi-function Monitoring System, which will test Hemoglobin, Cholesterol and Glucose is now only $84.95. it can be used as an anemia test by testing your hemoglobin but it is more than that.
 Our home hemoglobin test kit can also measure cholesterol and glucose levels.